 - Enlist Help – Identify and contact the people you rely on, who know you, accept you, and support you as you are.
 Almost everyone has a “core group” of people to turn to in tough times, and if you don’t, this is something to work with a therapist on so that you cultivate an “inner circle” of people in your life, or a “Family of Choice”.
 I think a “system” of supportive people drawn from a partner/spouse, family, friends, colleagues, or even neighbors can build a network of support.
 I think having friends who are both older, younger, the same, and different from you can also be helpful, so that you get support from several perspectives that can be enlightening.

 - Hire Professionals – While support from well-meaning family and friends can be great, they sometimes lack the specific professional skills that you need to resolve a problem.
 If you’re sick with something, they can give general comfort, but you would need a health care professional to really address the issue – oftentimes a specialist or expert in that area.
 The same with therapy and coaching – beyond what “friends” could say, therapists are trained (at the graduate level!) for many years specifically in identifying, assessing, and intervening with all kinds of problems.
-Chances are, when you bring your problem to a therapist, they have seen people with similar problems in the past (sometimes, such as in my case of working with gay men in therapy for 25 years, MANY times!) and they can help you learn how others have resolved similar problems in the past, and help you strategize a way to get back on track with pretty specific actions.
+Chances are, when you bring your problem to a therapist, they have seen people with similar problems in the past (sometimes, such as in my case of working with gay men in therapy for 25 years, MANY times!) and they can help you learn how others have resolved similar problems in the past, and help you strategize a way to get back on track with pretty specific actions, developing resilience.